Fall 2024 ARCH Scholars Courses

 List of FYE ARCH Scholars Courses & Titles

-• LC 2: Queer America: Archives and History of the LGBTQ+ Community
+• LC 2: Queer America: Exploring the History of the LGBTQ+ Community

 • FYSE 130: How Things Work

-• FYSE 142: Sustainable Seas: Navigating Environmental & Social Issues in Modern Fisheries
+• FYSE 142: Sustainable Seas: Navigating Environmental and Social Issues in Modern Fisheries

 • FYSG 125: Freedom by Water: Black and Afrodescendant Coastal Communities in the Americas